wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/6-manage-device-experience-after-deployment.md

 By default, installation occurs automatically at a time that the Update Orchestrator Service determines is minimally disruptive.
 However, the following Group Policy controls are available:

 - **Group Policy: Configure Automatic Updates** policy
-  - *Require end user action to install updates*.
+  - *Require end-user action to install updates*.
 This tells the user to install the update.
   - *Install at a scheduled time*.
 This installs the update a scheduled time.
 - **Group Policy: Windows Update Power Management to automatically wake up the system to install scheduled updates** policy